 Mental health is a topic plagued by stigma and fear of being judged is one of the main reasons problems never get addressed.
-False beliefs, half knowledge based on rumors and negative stereotype thinking can make people feel trapped and scared to reach out for help.
+False beliefs, half knowledge based on rumours and negative stereotype thinking can make people feel trapped and scared to reach out for help.
 Fear and misunderstanding can lead to prejudice.
 This in turn leads to feelings of hopelessness and shame.
 It can create a major barrier to diagnosis and treatment.
 We need to understand that mental illness is not a character defect.
 There are many reasons why someone goes through what they go through, and we can help them by reducing the stigma.

 The simplest thing to do would be to educate ourselves from trusted sources and also question what our own attitude towards mental health is.
-More often than not, our beliefs and judgments are strongly reinforced by general thinking of society.
+More often than not, our beliefs and judgments are strongly reinforced by the general thinking of society.
 We can get our facts right and spread a positive attitude that challenges myths and focuses on the bigger picture.
 Stigma drastically changes how people feel about themselves and how others see them as well.

 The way we speak and interact with people can also have a huge impact on their attitude, and we may never notice it.
 Choose to be kind and compassionate.
-Days like #WorldSuicidePreventionDay can help us in this regard/
+Days like #WorldSuicidePreventionDay can help us in this regard.